raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     'reg' => true
 ```

-What do we have? `string` is a function that takes a string, and returns a recognizer that recognizes that string.[^names]
+What do we have? `string` is a function that takes a string, and returns a recognizer that recognizes that string.[^names] Since we built it out of `char` and `catenate`, we know that while it is a handy shorthand, it doesn't add any expressiveness that we didn't already have with `char` and `catenate`.

 ### implementing zero-or-one

 We can use `NOTHING` with alternation as well.
-Here's the automaton that recognizes `reginald`:
+Here's an automaton that recognizes `reg`:

 <div class="mermaid">
   graph LR